 Suggestion #7 – Take Advantage of Folder Labels

 Some people may have too many folders to distinguish them with just names.
-If you are in a similar situation, use folder labels to emphasize certain folders.
+If you are in a similar situation, use folder labels to emphasize specific folders.

 For instance, you may have a couple of projects to work on, but not all of them need immediate attention.
-You can highlight less important folders green, more important – orange, and the most important – red.
+You can highlight less important folders green, more critical – orange, and the most vital – red.